 Explores management of client care, resource management and delegation of client care, along with elements of leadership and interprofessional communication.
 The student will develop skills in empowerment, visioning and creativity to contribute to professional practice.
 It is designed to help develop nurse leaders who strive for excellence in meeting current and future healthcare needs of individuals, families and communities.
 Corequisite: NURS 402.

 Explores concepts and theories related to improving the health of entire populations.
 Focuses on risk reduction, protective and predictive factors within the environment(s) which influence the health of individuals, families, aggregates and entire populations, including global communities.
 Develops competencies in community health assessment and planning in collaboration with a variety of community agencies.
 Corequisite: NURS 400.

 Nurs431 Clinical Pharmacology II 2 hours

 Builds on the knowledge base established in Clinical Pharmacology I. Addresses current issues that influence medication use including legal and ethical care considerations.
 Focuses on specific therapeutic regimens related to clients experiencing alterations in respiratory, cardiovascular, renal, psychiatric, endocrine, gastrointestinal and neurologic status.
 Explores medications used for clients with cancer and viral infections.
-Prerequisite: Nurs 331.
+Prerequisite: NURS 331 or competency testing.

 Nurs490 Integration Seminar 2 hours

 Provides an opportunity for students to review and integrate their nursing educational experiences by applying concepts, principles and critical thinking to solve problems and make decisions in client case studies.
 Students are assisted with the development of individual study plans and the application of guided strategies for knowledge enhancement in areas that do not meet program benchmarks.
-Completion of a professional portfolio and BSN Outcomes paper assist with reflection, self-awareness and knowledge integration.
-Corequisite: Nurs 402.
-An Integration Source Course.
+Completion of a BSN Outcomes paper assists with reflection, self-awareness and knowledge integration.
+Corequisite: NURS 402.
+An Integration general education course.